coelhucas/lucascoelho.dev/app/posts/what-happened-to-softwool.md

 Good for me seems good enough.
 ## Team
-Well, it wouldn't make sense to say all that without giving kudos and credits to all the people who made this possible and participated.
+Well, it wouldn't make sense to say all that without giving kudos to the people who made this possible and were directly involved.
 So I really want to shout out to:

 - [Gabriel](https://x.com/gabvinis): now working in the beautiful [Moth Kubit](https://store.steampowered.com/app/2257830/Moth_Kubit/), we setup the first accounts together, came up with the name, the first visual identity.
 And even after Softwool, played some RPG sessions together;
 - [ThornDuck](https://x.com/Murilo3031): made a lot of cool prototypes, and is working on a full fledged version of one of his games, The Warrior
 - [Cauê](https://store.steampowered.com/app/2464880/Terracards/): I would never be able to say a game I actually worked on was on Steam if it wasn't by you.
 I'm so happy for the success [Terracards](https://store.steampowered.com/app/2464880/Terracards/) is.
 I know I'm pretty annoying with you, but I have an affection and feel as if you were my younger brother.
-Always nice to see the success you got.
-- Haydorf: you've been one of my best friends forever.
-You heard me whining before everyone else when anything felt wrong.
+- [Haydorf](https://x.com/cuelhoga): you've been one of my best friends forever.
+You heard me whining before everyone else when anything felt wrong and I really expect to work with you in the future, you have a really nice touch for being a producer/game designer.
-- [Tulipa](https://x.com/Tulipa_Dev): you brought color to the team, literally and subjectively.
+- [Tulipa](https://x.com/Tulipa_Dev): thanks for taking your bright to the team!
 I'm so glad to have worked and to got to know a bit more of you and the love you put in every pixel you make.

-I would be really fortunate in working in a project with any of you in the future.
-And I am happy we made this story together.
-I don't think any of us will stop making games so, who knows what the future will bring us?
+I am glad we made this story together.
+I don't think any of us will stop making games anytime soon.
+Thanks for everything.